60s dresses & clothes.

 Grünten Mode is inspired by 60s beat culture, youth rebellion, gogo dancers and Mod girls, and whether you are inspired by Brigitte Bardot or Twiggy, you are sure that a Grünten Mode skirt completes your retro look!

-We are in Mondo Kaos proud to be able to call us the exclusive distributor of Grünten Mode in Denmark!
+At Mondo Kaos, we are proud to call ourselves the exclusive distributor of Grünten Mode in Denmark!

 60s clothes from Marmalade.